SheetalMaurya/MvvmCross-Wiki/v3-02-01-Tip-Calc---The-Core-Project.md

   * registered a special start object for `IMvxAppStart`

 These are the same steps that you need to go through for every new MvvmCross application.

+## Moving on

+Next we'll start looking at how to add a first UI to this MvvmCross application.